rajghosh06-dev/Pollution-Drift-Predictor/README.md

 **Rishit Ghosh**
 🎓 B.Tech in Computer Science and Engineering (AI/ML)
-🏫 Geethanjali College of Engineering and Technology, Telangana
+🏫 Geethanjali College of Engineering and Technology, Telangana, Hyderabad, INDIA
 🧠 Focused on modular design, environmental impact, and real-world applications of AI.

 ---